The Boden Placer

 As prospectors flocked to the area, a community was established in 1876 and named the town Centennial in honor of the 100th anniversary of the signing of the Declaration of Independence.

-Primary workings consist of multiple gravel deposits in North Brush Creek, with secondary deposits on the upper bench deposits and the quarry.
+Primary workings of the Boden Placer consist of multiple gravel deposits in North Brush Creek, with secondary deposits on the upper bench deposits and the quarry.

 Flake Gold and Small Nuggets have been reported in North Brush Creek, as well as the surrounding localities.